nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

   * ST: California
   * O: My Organisation

-The did:x509 defines various attribute types that can be used as attributes, such as:
+The did:x509 defines as set of attribute types that can be used as attributes, such as:

 * Subject
   * C: Country